Tumbling lira casts shadow over Erdogan's June election

 Hinting at a conspiracy, Deputy Prime Minister Bekir Bozdag - the government’s main spokesman - said a game was being played with the lira, but the Turkish people knew who was behind it.

-In a deeply polarised country, such rhetoric resonates clearly among Erdogan’s strongest supporters.
+In a deeply polarized country, such rhetoric resonates clearly among Erdogan’s strongest supporters.

 “Half of the country hates him... the other half adores him, and thinks he can do nothing wrong,” said Soner Cagaptay, a fellow at the Washington Institute.